 The Interactive Health Record website uses session cookies only.
 Session cookies, small files placed on your computer, track your use of the website in order to help you navigate it.
 They do not collect or use information in your personal file.
 Session cookies are destroyed when you log out.

-If you no longer want to store information in the Interactive Health Record, or if activity on your file lapses for more than a year, we'll destroy your file to preserve your privacy.
+If you no longer wish to store information in the Interactive Health Record we'll destroy your file to preserve your privacy.

 Your privacy protections don't stop with us: